nafoarmories/nafoarmories.github.io/docs/donate.markdown

 ## Where Your Money Goes

-Here are some of the things we produce for Ukraine
+Here are some of the things we manufacture and source for the Ukrainian Armed Forces

 <div class="dono-img">
     <a href="{{ '/gallery/' | relative_url }}"><img src="{{ '/assets/images/gallery/donate.png' | relative_url }}" alt="Gallery"></a>